 Interstitial fluid readings and blood glucose readings don’t always match

 Glucose in the blood takes time to make its way into the interstitial fluid so there may be a lag time.
-The average lag time between Sensor and blood glucose readings is about 4.5 +/- 4.8 minutes.5
+The average lag time between Sensor and blood glucose readings is about 2.4 minutes in adults.7

 When glucose levels are stable, the two readings may be very similar.
 However, if glucose is rising or falling, then they might be different.6

-When blood glucose levels are stable, the glucose measurement displayed by the FreeStyle Libre system in the interstitial fluid, is similar to blood glucose.
+When blood glucose levels are stable, the glucose measurement displayed by the FreeStyle Libre systems in the interstitial fluid, are similar to blood glucose.

-When blood glucose levels increase, the glucose measurement displayed by the FreeStyle Libre system in the interstitial fluid may be below the blood glucose reading.
+When blood glucose levels increase, the glucose measurement displayed by the FreeStyle Libre systems in the interstitial fluid may be below the blood glucose reading.

-When blood glucose levels decrease, the glucose measurement displayed by the FreeStyle Libre system in the interstitial fluid may be higher than the blood glucose reading.
+When blood glucose levels decrease, the glucose measurement displayed by the FreeStyle Libre systems in the interstitial fluid may be higher than the blood glucose reading.

-The FreeStyle Libre system is the leading sensor glucose monitoring device globally7 and the only flash glucose monitoring system.
-It consists of a small, discreet Sensor worn on the back of the arm with a Reader or phone app◊ to scan the Sensor.
-People with diabetes must scan once every 8 hours for a complete glycaemic picture, ensuring users remain engaged with their glucose monitoring throughout the day.
+The FreeStyle Libre systems are the leading sensor glucose monitoring devices globally5 and the only flash glucose monitoring systems in the UK.
+They consist of a small, discreet sensor worn on the back of the arm with a reader or phone app◊ to scan the sensor.
+People with diabetes must scan once every 8 hours for a complete glycaemic picture, ensuring they remain engaged with their glucose monitoring throughout the day.

 No finger prick calibration ever

 Calibration is needed for commercially available CGM systems because the sensitivity of each sensor can vary within each batch that is made.
-The FreeStyle Libre flash glucose monitoring sensor is calibrated at the factory - so people using it won’t need to calibrate it using a finger prick, ever.5 This means users can be confident in the accuracy of the system, and you can be confident the accuracy patients are receiving is what is reported, without being affected by discrepancies caused by finger prick calibration.
+The FreeStyle Libre 2 flash glucose monitoring sensor is calibrated at the factory - so people with diabetes won’t need to calibrate it using a finger prick, ever.† This means they can be confident in the accuracy of the system, and they can be confident the accuracy they're receiving is what is reported, without being affected by discrepancies caused by finger prick calibration.

 Flash Glucose Monitoring System